“We are what we repeatedly do. Excellence, then, is not an act, but a habit.”– Aristotle

 Habit 5: Wealth Builders value and seek professional help.

-New habits take time to establish.
+New wealth building habits take time to establish.
 In an age of instant gratification, recognizing that today’s steps might take years to pay off takes particular maturity.
 It won’t happen overnight, but I can assure you, you don’t have to be a rocket scientist to build wealth – just keep good habits.
 Apply your habits consistently, with patience and perseverance, and you won’t be surprised when someday you open an account statement and see a seven-figure number.

 Or you could keep doing what you are doing, and you will stay right where you are.
 Everyone believes that they are rational and logical, but in reality, we all naturally resist change even if that change is in our own best interest.
 We have to look in the mirror and be honest with ourselves if our actions are truly in line with our goals.
 That can be painful to acknowledge, but the reward of radical honesty could be the realization that you need to create new, better habits.